furqan-uddin/furqan-uddin/README.md

 # Hi 👋, I'm Mohammad Furqanuddin

 **MERN Stack Developer | AI Integration | Final-Year CSE Student**

-I build full-stack web applications, integrate AI features, and focus on creating clean and user-friendly interfaces.
+Building intelligent, scalable, and user-centric applications using modern web technologies.

-I have developed projects like **SkillForge (AI Career Planner)** and **Quizify (Online Quiz System)** using the MERN stack.
+I specialize in the **MERN stack** and have worked on AI-powered applications like **SkillForge** and **Quizify**, focusing on problem-solving, clean UI, and real-world functionality.

 ---